rizjoj/trust-notifier/README.md

 ## Installation <a name="installation"></a>

 1. Update the folllowing properties in the `src/main/resources/application.properties` file:
-    - `spring.mail.username` This is the email account notifications will be sent from, same as above
+    - `spring.mail.username` This is the email account notifications will be sent from.
-    - `spring.mail.password` This is email password for the above account
+    - `spring.mail.password` This is email password for the above account.
-    - `com.riz.exercise.application.email.sender` This is the email reply-to address (usually same as the above sender email id)
+    - `com.riz.exercise.application.email.sender` This is the email reply-to address (usually same as the above sender email id).
     - Other `spring.mail.*` properties that corresponding with your SMTP server settings.
 Leave as is if you will be sending emails from your own gmail.com email account.